 It’s so simple that any child can pick it up as quickly as learning the visual object and matching it to the meaning in the brain.

 Get a copy of the first book in the series.
 Try it.
 When you get that warm, proud feeling that “My baby understands!”, you will be eager to move on to more and more word/image/meaning associations.

 And what delights a child more than succeeding and learning?
-Their appetite for moving on to more words increases with accomplishment!
+Their appetite for learning more words increases with accomplishment!